What Is a Rotator Cuff Injury?

-- Rotator cuff impingement syndrome – where one or some of the inflamed tendons get trapped under a bone or caught in the shoulder joint.
+- Impingement syndrome – where one or some of the inflamed tendons gets trapped under a bone or in the shoulder joint.

 - Rotator cuff tear – which is partial or complete tearing of one or more of the rotator cuff tendons.

 Rotator Cuff tendonosis and impingement syndrome are often due to an imbalance between large scapula and shoulder muscles compared to smaller stabilising muscles.
 This imbalance can cause an overload in one tendon which inflames.
 The inflammation is tendonosis and if the inflammation occurs in a part of the tendon which is close to the joint or other small bones it can impinge.
 Rotator cuff tears can occur from sudden force on the shoulder, usually rotation, or repetitive overload on one part of the tendon causing tearing.

 Rotator cuff injuries feels like a sharp pain deep in the shoulder (impingement or tear).
 It can also be felt as a deep ache in the shoulder or further down the arm.
 Most people notice weakness in the shoulder.
 Some experience pain or weakness only with certain positions or angles of the shoulder (reaching into the back seat of the car).

 Your physiotherapist can diagnose your shoulder injury from your symptoms, mechanism of injury and also with some simple tests.
 If your injury is severe we may need to refer you for an X-ray or ultrasound.